yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SpeedportW701V.rst

 == Hardware Info ==

-Uses TI AR7 chipset, onboard wireless lan, a very nice amount of ram (32MB) and flash (8MB).
+Uses TI AR7 chipset, onboard wireless lan, a very nice amount of ram (32MB) and flash (8MB) making it a great device to run OpenWRT on!

-Being an AR7 device it also has a built-in ADSL Modem
+Being an AR7 device it also has a built-in ADSL Modem, the Speedport W701V also features as ISDN socket and two telephone sockets for VoIP use.

+CPU: TNETD7200ZDW (AR7) @211Mhz
+Flash: 8 MB
+Ram: 32 MB
+WLan Chip: TNETW1350A
+Ethernet Switch Chip: Infineon ADM6996LC

+It also has a single 3.3v serial port, the original T-Com firmware allows you shell access with no password to the device though the serial port.

 === Photos ===